AI-Club-Aachen/game-ai-platform/submissions/README.md

 ### Base Image

+The base image is automatically built and pushed to GHCR by a GitHub Action whenever `Dockerfile.base` or `base_requirements.txt` changes on the main branch.
+This workflow also handles multi-platform builds (amd64/arm64) and scans for vulnerabilities.

-If `Dockerfile.base` or `base_requirements.txt` changes, rebuild the base image manually:
+For local development or if you need to rebuild manually:

 ```
 docker build -f submissions/Dockerfile.base -t gameai-agent-base:latest submissions/